Little Inferno iPad Review

 Burn flaming logs, screaming robots, credit cards, batteries, exploding fish, unstable nuclear devices, and tiny galaxies.
 An adventure that takes place almost entirely in front of a fireplace - about looking up up up out of the chimney, and the cold world just on the other side of the wall.

-* From the designers of World of Goo and Henry Hatsworth in the Puzzling Adventure
+* From the creators of World of Goo and Henry Hatsworth in the Puzzling Adventure

 * 100% indie - made by 3 guys, no office, no publishers, no funding